-The Office of Air Quality Planning and Standards (OAQPS) of EPA is announcing the availability of a final document titled, Policy Assessment for the Review of the Particulate Matter National Ambient Air Quality Standards (PA).
+The Office of Air Quality Planning and Standards (OAQPS) of EPA is announcing the availability of a Start Printed Page 22666final document titled, Policy Assessment for the Review of the Particulate Matter National Ambient Air Quality Standards (PA).
 The PA contains staff analyses of the scientific bases for alternative policy options for consideration by the Agency prior to rulemaking.

 The PA will be available on or about April 19, 2011.